-In August 2016, we closed our IPO.
-We sold an aggregate of 3,027,755 shares of our common stock, including 27,755 shares of our common stock purchased by the underwriters upon the partial exercise of their overallotment option, at a public offering price of \$10.00 per share.
-We received net proceeds of approximately \$26.1 million after deducting underwriting discounts and commissions and offering expenses.
-All of our outstanding preferred stock and convertible notes outstanding prior to our IPO converted into shares of our common stock immediately prior to the closing of the IPO.
+· In the first quarter of 2018, we completed the Follow-On Offering of 3,592,858 shares of our common stock, including 450,000 shares of our common stock purchased by the underwriters upon the partial exercise of their overallotment option, at the public offering price of \$7.00 per share.
+We received net proceeds of approximately \$23.1 million after deducting underwriting discounts and commissions and offering expenses.